onap/dcaegen2-utils/python-discovery-client/README.md

-# python-discovery-client
+# onap-dcae-discovery-client

-Python client to be used by service components for discovery
+Library of discovery functionality